What to say about Moraira, a small Spanish fishing village turned beach resort…

 But, as they say “Not all those who wander are lost”

 I’m back in Moraira now, just for a few more days, and then it’s time for a new destination and a new adventure…

-If you are interested in moving to Moraira, check out this interview with an expat about life in Moraira.
+I hope you enjoyed my tips for things to do in Moraira, good bars and restaurants in Moraira and hotels in Moraira.
+And if you are thinking about moving to Moraira, check out this interview with an expat about life in Moraira.

 - Fun Facts About Spain